cockroachdb/docs/cockroachcloud/architecture.md

 #### Baseline

 Baseline performance for a Serverless cluster is 100 RUs per second, and any usage above that is called [burst performance](#concepts).
 Clusters start with 10M RUs of free burst capacity and earn 100 RUs per second up to a maximum of 250M free RUs per month.
-Earned RUs can be used immediately or accumulated.
+Earned RUs can be used immediately or accumulated as burst capacity.
 If you use all of your burst capacity, your cluster will revert to baseline performance.

 #### Paid